Program Overview

 A graduate degree in criminal justice administration prepares you for leadership positions in a wide range of related fields.
 This robust curriculum helps you anticipate, address, and work toward plausible solutions to problems associated with the criminal justice system and the individuals connected to it.

-Our faculty will work with you to deliver a tailored education journey designed for your career goals.
-You can complete your studies in one year (or at your own pace) with a flexible schedule that includes on-campus, hybrid, and weekend course offerings, as well as a 100% online option.
-Niagara University collaborates with numerous local, state, and federal agencies and organizations, which can offer you unique research, internship, and other experiential opportunities.
+Our faculty will work closely with you to deliver a personalized educational journey designed around your career goals.
+Customize your studies with flexible course options that align with your interests and long-term ambitions.
+You can complete your degree in as little as one year or take courses at your own pace with a schedule that fits your lifestyle, including on-campus, hybrid, weekend, and a 100% online option.

 Dr. Talia Harmon Teaching